Please visit Ali Kazimi’s new website at: https://alikazimi.ca/about/

 Alongside his creative and academic roles, Ali Kazimi has guest-lectured internationally and been invited to serve on numerous national and international film juries.
-He has contributed to the Canadian media arts and film community by serving as president of the Independent Film and Video Alliance (1992-93) and Co-chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).
+He has contributed to the Canadian media arts and film community by serving as president of the Independent Film and Video Alliance (1992-93) and as chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).

 Ali Kazimi was the 2015 Phil Lind Multicultural Artist in Residence at the University of British Columbia.

-He has been interviewed on CBC radio & television for several shows – The National, The Current, As It Happens, Here and Now, Metro Morning as well as The National.
-Internationally he has appeared on Democracy Now with Amy Goodman as well on Al-Jazeera.
+He has been interviewed on CBC radio for several shows –The Current, As It Happens, Here and Now, Metro Morning.
+On television he has appeared on The National, Democracy Now with Amy Goodman as well on Al-Jazeera.